IanKWatts/docs/gitops.md

 fullnameOverride: "testing"
 ```

 Save the file, commit it, and push to the GitOps repository.
 View the resources in the Argo CD UI again and note the change to the resource names.
+If you don't have a webhook in place or you don't see a change yet, click the 'Refresh' button.

 This is just a simple demonstration of setting your values file in a repo that is separate from the Helm chart.
 You can also set Helm values directly in the Argo CD application.
 For more details, see the [Argo CD Helm documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/#values).

 ### Use Kustomize